 The recent times have inevitably turned most of us into germaphobes with a violent desire to freak out every time we forget the hand sanitiser bottle.
 And when it comes to staying at a hotel, travellers will naturally be health conscious.
 Hoteliers need to make assurances that their hotel is undertaking best practices in this area.
 On top of complying with any government and industry instated requirements, hoteliers have to assess every area of the property for any improvements and precautions.
 A few steps to take include:

 - Providing your guests and staff with PPE

 - Spacing out seating in lobby

 - Minimising physical touch points with the use of tech

 The role of contactless solutions is now more significant than ever before.
-What was then an option is now an essential for hoteliers to instil a sense of safety and assure their guests that they are in good hands.
-From check-in and stay to checkout, contactless solutions like FX GeM assist hoteliers in carrying out a digitalised, frictionless process and offer guests a hands-free experience.
+What was then an option is now essential for hoteliers to instill a sense of safety and assure their guests that they are in good hands.
+From check-in and stay to checkout, contactless solutions like FX GeM assist hoteliers in carrying out a digitalized, frictionless process and offer guests a hands-free experience.